tanmay1902/VesEvoL/README.md

 CITATION.cff
 ```

-The repository URL, journal, paper DOI, and Zenodo DOI should be filled in once the corresponding identifiers are available.
+The repository URL, journal information, paper DOI, and Zenodo DOI should be updated once the corresponding identifiers are available.

 ---

 # License

-VesEvoL is distributed under the:
+VesEvoL is distributed under the **MIT License**.

-**MIT License**

 See: